 And a fat-to-protein ratio of about 69%.

-Nulo FreeStyle is a grain free meat-based canned dog food using a significant amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.
+Nulo FreeStyle is a grain-free canned dog food using a significant amount of named meats as its dominant source of animal protein, thus receiving 5 stars.

 Nulo Dog Food

 The following list (if present) includes all dog food recalls since 2009 directly related to Nulo.
 If there are no recalls listed in this section, we have not yet reported any events.

 A Final Word

 The Dog Food Advisor is privately owned and is not affiliated (in any way) with pet food manufacturers.
 We do not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.